 (in thousands of \$) 2019 2018

 Vessel operating expenses 134,434 128,548

 Depreciation 116,381 104,079

 Vessel impairment charge 60,054 64,338

 Administrative expenses 10,203 9,167

 321,072 306,132

-321,072 300,132

-Vessel operating expenses include operating and occasional voyage expenses for the container vessels, dry bulk carriers, product tankers and car carriers operated on a time charter basis and managed by related and unrelated parties, and also voyage expenses from our one Suezmax tanker trading in a pool together with two tankers owned by Frontline and certain Handysize dry bulk carriers operating in the spot market during 2019.
+Vessel operating expenses include operating and occasional voyage expenses for the container vessels, dry bulk carriers, product tankers and car carriers operated on a time charter basis and managed by related and unrelated parties, and also voyage expenses from one of our two Suezmax tankers trading in a pool together with two tankers owned by Frontline and certain Handysize dry bulk carriers operating in the spot market during 2019.
 In addition, vessel operating expenses include payments to Frontline Management of \$9,000 per day for each vessel chartered to Frontline Shipping and also payments to Golden Ocean Management of \$7,000 per day for each vessel chartered the Golden Ocean Charterer, in accordance with the vessel management agreements.